MelbourneDeveloper/ioc_container/README.md

 ## Flutter
 You can use ioc_container as a service locator by declaring a global instance and using it anywhere.
 This is a good alternative to get_it.
 You can access it inside or outside the widget tree.
 Or, you can use the [flutter_ioc_container](https://pub.dev/packages/flutter_ioc_container) package to add your container to the widget tree as an [`InheritedWidget`](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
 This is a good alternative to Provider, which can get complicated when you need to manage the lifecycle of your services or replace services for testing.

 Here is a Flutter example that uses a container as a service locator.
+You can also see the Flutter pub dev example app [here](https://pub.dev/packages/ioc_container/example).

 ```dart
 import 'package:flutter/material.dart';